Have you been told you don’t have enough bone for a dental implant? A sinus lift may be your solution!

 How long after a sinus lift are dental implants an option?

 Because bone graft material is used to create enough healthy bone for implants, it takes several months for this to harden and assimilate into the jawbone.
 Once this has occurred, the new dental implants can be placed!

 Support dental implants with a sinus lift!

-Maxillofacial surgery has progressed whereas at one point if you didn’t have enough healthy bone, dentures and partials were the only dental prosthetics available.
+Maxillofacial surgery has progressed greatly!
+It used to be that if you didn’t have enough healthy bone, dentures and partials were the only dental prosthetics available.
 With the invention of a sinus lift, dental implants are now an option for most people.
-They create a bone-like area where the dental implants can safely and securely be positioned.
+They create a bone-like area where dental implants can be attached safely and securely.

 A sinus lift provides you a permanent solution and the freedom to eat and speak with confidence!